rikhuijzer/phd-thesis/chapters/introduction.typ

 == Thesis Chapters

 The core of this thesis is split into four parts.
-In Chapter 2, we focused on identifying personality traits that could differentiate between experienced commandos, successful graduates, and dropouts in special forces training.
+In Chapter 2, we focused on identifying personality traits that could differentiate between experienced commandos and ordinary Dutch men, and between successful graduates and dropouts in special forces training.
 We used the inference paradigm to compare the personality traits of these groups, providing insights into the role of personality in special forces selection.
 ], breakable: false) \
 #v(-2em)